Complementary Health Approaches

 Why Tell Your Health Care Providers?

 Giving your health care providers a full picture of what you do to manage your health helps you stay in control.
 Some complementary health approaches can have an effect on conventional health care.
 For example, some dietary supplements can interact with medication or cause problems if you have surgery.
-Talking with your health care providers about your use of complementary approaches will help ensure coordinated and safe care.

 Many older adults have chronic health conditions, and many take prescription drugs.
 These factors can affect the safety of complementary approaches.
 Your health care provider is the best person to give you advice on what’s right for you.